open-cloud/open-cloud.github.io.old/1_user.md

 A current limitation is that only one user key is injected into the slice.
-Because SSH is indirect through the *ProxyCommand*, it is not sufficint add additional keys for other users to the sliver; for the time being, an administrator will need to add additional keys.
+Because SSH is indirect through the *ProxyCommand*, it is not sufficient to manually add additional keys for other users to an account inside the sliver; for the time being, an administrator will need to add the additional keys to the proxy environment as well.

 In addition to SSH connectivity via NAT, there are two other network-related issues of note.
 First, to run an Internet-accessible service in a slice, it is necessary to reserve a TCP or UDP port.
 This is done using the *Network Ports* field in the Tenant View.
-The service can then be accessed at this port on the hosting server (e.g., *node6.cs.arizona.edu* in the above example).
+The service can then be accessed at this port on the hosting server (e.g., *node5.cs.arizona.edu* in the above example).
 Second, all the slivers at a given site are automatically connected by a private network.
 Run *ifconfig* from within a sliver to learn the sliver's private address (i.e., the *10.x.x.x* address associated with *eth0*).
 This private